davidodidi/davidodidi/README.md

-- 👋 Hi, I’m @davidodidi
+- 👋 Hi, I’m @davidodidi, nice to meet you
-- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java Spring
-- 💞️ I’m looking to collaborate on Java Projects
-- 📫 How to reach me ...davidodidi@gmail,com

 <!---
 davidodidi/davidodidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.